iyanmv/qiskit-leaky-init/README.md

 [`reset`](https://docs.quantum.ibm.com/api/qiskit/circuit#qiskit.circuit.Reset) instructions.
 This guarantees that later stages in the transpilation (e.g. routing, optimization, etc.) do not modify this quantum register in any way, allowing the extraction of the leaked data.

+Custom data can be encoded if `builtins.data` exists.
+In that case, the bytes from that variable are used instead of creating the tarball (see [the example](#Example) below).

 The plugin [is implemented](src/qiskit_leaky_init/leaky_init_plugin.py#L102) as a subclass of [`PassManagerStagePlugin`](https://docs.quantum.ibm.com/api/qiskit/qiskit.transpiler.preset_passmanagers.plugin.PassManagerStagePlugin),